Chris-Archive/Latin_Repo/Grammatical Constructions.md

 - Nōlī / Nōlīte with an infinitive is a common way to give a negative command.
   - Nōlī impudēns esse.<br>Do not be shameless.
   - Nōlī audīre.<br> Don't listen.
+- The most common and ceremonious of the negative imperatives.

 #### Cavē + present subjunctive
 - Cavē / Cavēte - beware not to, refrain from, make sure that not, mind that you don't